nieksand/sortgenerics/README.md

 emits code specialized for a given []type.
 So rather than using interface functions like Swap() and Less(), it directly uses `a,b=b,a` and `a<b`.

-You could see this as an argument for generic in Go.
-Alternatively you could argue that the optimizer be smarter.
-Knowing the overhead of the current implementation is interesting in either case.
+You could see this as an argument for generics in Go.
+Alternatively you could argue that the optimizer be made smarter.
+In either case, knowing the overhead of the current implementation is quite interesting.

 ## Results
 I'm seeing about a 1.5x to 2.5x performance penalty from the standard library